unreal55/mtouch-quiz/readme.txt

 = 2.1.0 =
 * Improved UI.
-Questions now scroll instead of just flashing from question to question (thanks to jQuery Tools Scrollable scripts)
+Questions now scroll instead of just flashing from question to question.
+Thanks to jQuery Tools Scrollable scripts.
 * Added minified CSS and javascript files
 * Changed namespace for CSS to a shorter name.
 If you made customized CSS changes, you will need to update your CSS after install.
 * Added new shortcode options to eliminate certain parts of the quiz that are displayed.
 See the shortcode reference page on the plugin website for full details.
 * Added new shortcode options to control question selection.
 * Eliminated the shortcode option to display more than 1 question at a time.
 The choice is now 1 question or all questions.
 This is due to new scrolling option limitations.
 If enough people cry about this maybe I'll find a way to make this work too, but I doubt it.
 * Cleaned up some of the HTML.
 More changes in the future.
 * Added Estonian Translation.
-(Thanks to Martin Orn)
+Thanks to Martin Orn.

 = 2.0.4 =
 * Single character changed.
 What a difference a byte makes?